- Home

 To make air fryer French toast, try this recipe from Fork to Spoon.

-3. Air fryer cooked fruit
+3. Air fryer-cooked fruit

-Once your fruit is cooked, try adding it to yoghurt, cereal, or porridge, use to top smoothies, or simply eat by itself.
-To make perfect air fryer cooked fruit, try this recipe from Okonomi Kitchen.
+Once your fruit is cooked, try adding it to yoghurt, cereal, or porridge; use it to top smoothies; or simply eat it by itself.

 4. Air fryer bacon

 If you’re cooking batches of bacon, the best way to prevent smoking is to pour out the oil between each batch.
-Putting some water, or a slice of bread at the bottom of the basket, is another way to reduce smoke.
-To make perfect air fryer bacon, try this recipe from BBC Good Food.
+Or, put some water or a slice of bread in the bottom of the basket.

 5. Air fryer breakfast muffins